James Chaney (right) and Lesa Chaney (left). Picture credit to WKYT & the Associated Press.

 Lillee was born and raised in Florida and graduated from Florida Southern College where she studied Biology.
 Currently, she is working as a Clinical Research Coordinator and Doctoral Diversity Program Scholar in the GYN specialties division at the Johns Hopkins School of Medicine.
 Whenever Lillee isn't working on the latest episode of Ethical Side Effects, she is binging the latest crime podcasts or watching Bob's Burgers.

 TJ is the co-host and main PR plug for the Ethical Side Effects podcast.
 He always looks forward to hearing the latest malpractice case that Lillee has been researching.

 TJ is originally from the west coast but grew up as a military brat.
-After graduating from the University of Tampa with a degree in Biology and a minor in Chemistry, he now works in Maryland as a Chemical Analyst for ASR Group's Domino Sugar Refinery.
+After graduating from the University of Tampa with a degree in Biology and a minor in Chemistry, he now works in Maryland as an analytical chemist for a private corporation.
 When TJ isn't working or helping with the podcast, he is checking his investment portfolio or watching funny videos on YouTube.